 Claiming an Age Record

 If you want to claim a national age record you should download the relevant road or track form from the website here.
-With our new age records system on the website it is preferable that a claim is first sent to your group recorder who will enter it onto the system.
-They will then forward all necessary documentation to the national road records or national track records secretary as appropriate.
-They will then ratify the record if all the details of the claim are satisfactory and issue you with a certificate.
-Alternatively, for the 2019 season national age record claims may be sent directly to the relevant national secretary.
+With our new age records system on the website you should send a road time trial claim to your group recorder who will enter it onto the system.
+They will then forward all necessary documentation to the national road records secretary who will ratify the record if all the details of the claim are satisfactory and issue you with a certificate.
+Track record attempts ust be notified in advance to the national track records secretary who will also deal with claims.

 For group record attempts or claims you should contact your group recorder.